 7 Answers that increase your chances of success:

-The Accomplish More Goals planbook expands on 7 Key Questions to Answer and provides a template so you can write your plans, actions, and results:
+The Accomplish More Goals planbook expands on 7 Key Questions to Answer and provides a template you can use to write plans, actions, results:

 3. Solutions (Strategy that could work if you decide to implement, including actions, time, and other resources needed).

-4. Motivation (Results if you succeed–and if you quit, why you should persevere when grit is needed)–this one often gets overlooked though can be most powerful.
+4. Motivation (Results if you succeed and if you don’t or quit, why you should persevere when grit is needed)–this one often gets overlooked though can be most powerful.
 “Feel” the results of success as well as failure.
+Are you inspired by the outcomes to create or prevent something?

 5. Choice (Decide if your resolution results are worth the time and resources—if not or not now, let go; if yes, go for it).